cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 -->

-Protocols with random, partially implicit nonces have the following limit, which is similar to that for nonce randomization provided that p is not less than 2<sup>-48</sup>:
+Protocols with random, partially implicit nonces have the following limit, which is similar to that for nonce randomization:

 ~~~
 AEA <= (((q+v)*o + (q+v)^2) / 2^(k+26)) + ((q+v)*l*B / 2^127)